Many whole grains, like quinoa and buckwheat, are naturally gluten-free and provide beneficial nutrients.

 When you have celiac disease or a sensitivity to gluten, following a gluten-free diet can be challenging.

 However, there are plenty of gluten-free options available to replace wheat.

-From providing antioxidants to reducing the risk of disease, these nutritious gluten-free grains can be incredibly beneficial to your health.
+From providing antioxidants to reducing your risk of disease, these nutritious gluten-free grains can significantly benefit your health.